North Dakota No Fault Divorce

 The issue of property distribution

-Marital property has been defined as anything, either of the divorcing partners have attained in the marital life.
+Marital property has been defined as the property or possession that is obtained by either of two divorcing partners during their marital phase.
 This is inclusive of furniture, home, commissions, salaries and wages.
 The divorcing partners have the freedom and right to reach an agreement amongst themselves regarding the division of marital property.
-However, if they fail to reach an agreement, then, the Judge decides the equitable distribution of property.
+However, if they fail to reach an agreement, then the Judge implements an equitable distribution of property.
 Such a distribution is not essentially equal.
+The final decision about property distribution is mainly attained by justifiable and fair means.

 • The economical conditions of the divorcing partners